qcif-training/LinearRegressionR/_episodes/01-Data-Prep.md

 # Importing and Preparing the Data

-First, import the data into our R environment as a data frame and display its dimensions.
+First, import the data into your R environment as a data frame and display its dimensions.

 ```r